RASMiranda/motion-blueprint-app/README.md

 The manifest and icons are real, static files — not generated at runtime — so external tools like PWABuilder's analyzer can fetch and read them directly when packaging the Android app. `icons/` also includes the two source SVGs the PNGs were rendered from, in case the icon design ever needs updating.

-**Deploying an update:** after pushing a change to `index.html`, open `sw.js` and bump `CACHE_VERSION` (e.g. `'v8'` → `'v9'`) in the same commit.
-This tells visitors' browsers a new version exists, so they get it automatically on their next visit — no manual cache-clearing needed.
-Skipping this step means the update may not reach people who've already loaded the app once, since the service worker serves the network's latest copy by default but still needs a version bump to properly retire old cached assets.
+# Motion Blueprint

+...

+## For developers
+See `DEVELOPMENT.md` for setup and deployment notes.
-**Building the Android APK:** host the repo on GitHub Pages, then paste the live URL into [pwabuilder.com](https://www.pwabuilder.com).
-It should report a fully installable PWA (valid manifest, correctly-sized icons including a maskable variant, and an active service worker) with no blocking issues.
-The generated package uses a Trusted Web Activity, meaning it opens the same live site inside a chrome-less wrapper — the app's offline support and local data both come from the service worker and localStorage exactly as they do in the browser, not from anything bundled into the APK itself.
+See `CHANGELOG.md` for version history. me-less wrapper — the app's offline support and local data both come from the service worker and localStorage exactly as they do in the browser, not from anything bundled into the APK itself.

 ## Credit